lucasols/vite-plugin-linaria-persistent-dev-cache/README.md

 # Limitations

-Because of the performance improvements the plugin has some kwon limitations:
+Because of the performance improvements the plugin has some known limitations:
 - Files with relative imports can't be optimized

 Other limitations or Pending improvements: